swanframe/financial-insight-generator/README.md

 - **Vector search over transactions (optional, RAG-friendly)**
   - Builds embeddings for each cleaned transaction and indexes them in a vector store.
   - Supports local-first providers (persistent Chroma or an in-memory store).
-  - Exposes a simple CLI to search for transactions similar to a natural-language query, ready to be reused in future RAG pipelines.
+  - Exposes a CLI tool to search for transactions similar to a natural-language query.
+  - The vector index is reused as **RAG context** for LLM reports and chat.

 ---